SolCentralX/FE_Submission/README.md

 ## Future Developments

-- If we secure funding, we will continue to build V2 and building partnerships.
+- If we secure funding, we will continue to build V2 and partnerships.